usrrname/learnstorybook-v6-angular/README.md

 # Taskbox

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+This project was first generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6, but upgraded to use 11.2.13.

 ## Development server